salmjak/PixelCenter/README.md

 //TODO//

-- Fix respawning when disconnecting and reconnecting on death screen.
+- Update respawn location to the default node on join for new players.